-Related reference 3.14 attribute ((nothrow)) function attribute on page 3-147 Related information Standard C++ library implementation definition inline can be used in C90 code, and serves as an alternative to the C99 inline keyword.
+Related information Standard C++ library implementation definition inline can be used in C90 code, and serves as an alternative to the C99 inline keyword.

 2.8 inline

 The inline keyword suggests to the compiler that it compiles a C or C++ function inline, if it is sensible to do so.